joelhughes667/cs2-program1/README.md

 # Program 1
 ## Purpose
-The purpose of this program is to implement the infix to postfix conversion algorithm we presented in class:
+The purpose of this program is to implement the infix to postfix conversion algorithm as presented in class:
 * Create an empty stack called **opstack** for keeping operators.
 * Read the infix expression character by character.
 * For each character do the following: